vanhao051212/8051/README.md

 # 8051
-code 8051 using assembly language
+Some project with 8051 using assembly language